graphql/graphql-spec/spec/Section 3 -- Type System.md

       {"\_\_"} (two underscores).
    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
+   4. If input field type is Non-Null and a default value is not defined:
+      - The `@deprecated` directive shall not be applied to this input field.
 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.